 If possible, seek shelter

-Recommended shelters include: buildings with basements, safe rooms or coolers, truck stops, convenience stores, or restaurants.
+Recommended shelters include: buildings with basements or safe rooms, truck stops, convenience stores, or restaurants.
 Once inside the structure, try to get to the lowest area of it (like a cellar), or into a room without windows.
 But take note: the Red Cross cautions against going into a mobile home during a tornado event.
 They consider it to be a “high-risk structure” compared to sturdy buildings and even vehicles.

 Do not take cover under an overpass or bridge